 An influential style of painting that originated in France in the 1870s with artists such as Claude Monet, Pierre-August Renoir and Alfred Sisley.
 They were interested in capturing the changing effects of light, frequently exploring this through landscape scenes painted in the open air.

-Origins of the Style
+The Origins of the style

 Impressionism emerged in Paris in the late nineteenth century during a time of great social and cultural change.
 Paris was the first modern metropolis, a city filled with energy and vitality and artists were increasingly looking for a style to capture the era.
 In the decades preceding Impressionism artists had already begun to reject the Romanticist ideals of the art establishment, most famously through French Realism and the Salon de Refuses, a group exhibition staged in 1863 to house artworks rejected by the Paris Salon.

 French Realist painter Edouard Manet was an older mentor to the Impressionists.
 He rejected the single vanishing point in favour of 'natural perspective' and his unconventional subject matter subverted classical subjects.
 Other precursors to the Impressionists were the Barbizon School, who favoured landscape painting en plein air, English painters J.M.W.
 Turner and John Constable, and French painters Jean-Baptiste Camille Corot and Gustave Courbet, who captured the fleeting visual effects of light and the weather.

 The invention of photography also proved influential, with its potential for cropping, blurring and fragmentation, as did the proliferation of Japanese prints on display in the West, with their strong outlines, vivid colours and flattened designs.